-- Disapperance ice reduces the reflection of the earth of radiaton which can increase the predicted temperature raises by up to 50 percent.
+- Disapperance ice and snow reduces the reflection of the earth which can increase the predicted temperature raises by up to 50 percent.

-- The CO2-concetration and the CO2-immissions are not stable but increase year by year.
+- The CO2-concentration and the CO2-immissions are not stable but increase year by year.

-- Since four years one observes a raise of methane concentration in the air.
-In the north it bubbles from water and thawing permafrost.
-In the worst case this can cause a dangerous raise of the temperatures within years of even months.
+- Since several years there is a raise of methane concentration in the air.
+Sources include warmed wetlands and permafrost, agriculture and fossil industry.
+In the worst case this can cause a dangerous raise of the temperatures within years or even months.

 - Large-scale destruction of rainforests by clearing, drought and wildfires reduces their capacity to bind CO2 and at the same time invalidate the concept of climate certificates by CO2-compensation.